Inclusive Transit AI Assistant

 1. Additional user testing with target users.

-2. Add a VUI option to address the needs of users with vision needs.
+2. Build out VUI option to address the needs of users with vision needs.

 3. Continue to train the bot to handle additional scenarios and errors.